dsba-z/week18cpp2021-modelview/Tasks_1.md

 1. Right-click the name of the project (a little hammer icon in project view),
 2. "Add new..."
 3. "Qt" (left column)" , "Qt Item Model" (right column)
 4. Name your model class.
 For example, `ExampleModel`.
+Select `QAbstractTableModel` as a base class.
-5. Check boxes "Customize header row", "Items are editable"
+5. Uncheck all checkboxes
 6. Check your new header and source files to see templates for the model.